AugurProject/augur-core/serpent_style.md

 # Serpent Style Guide

+This is a collection of rules to make large Serpent projects easier to work with.

+## Source File Organization

-All Serpent contract files should have the extension `.se`, and all Serpent macros should be in their own files, with the filename `.sem`.
+* All Serpent contract files should have the extension `.se`, and all Serpent macros should be in their own files with the extension `.sem`.
+* The Serpent source tree should contain nothing but Serpent contract and macro files.
+* All indentation should be multiples of 4 spaces, not tabs or any other size spaces.

+## Code Sections

 All Serpent contracts should be organized into the following sections in the following order, whenever each section is neccessary:

 1. The license.